 Rates, Withholding Schedules, and Meals and Lodging Values

-Tax rates and taxable wage limits for the last several years are listed on Tax Rates, Wage Limits, and Value of Meals and Lodging (DE 3395).
+Tax rates and taxable wage limits for the last several years are listed on Tax Rates, Wage Limits, and Value of Meals and Lodging (DE 3395) (PDF).

 - Enter your employer payroll tax account number.

 Your UI, ETT, and SDI tax rates are combined on a single rate notice, Notice of Contribution Rates and Statement of UI Reserve Account (DE 2088).
-The DE 2088 will be mailed to you in December, with a mailing date of December 29.
-Employers will have 60 days from the December 29 mailing date to protest any item on the DE 2088 except SDI and ETT, which are specifically set by law.
+The DE 2088 will be mailed to you in December, with a mailing date of December 31.
+You will have 60 days from the December 31 mailing date to protest any item on the DE 2088 except SDI and ETT, which are specifically set by law.

 New employers: You are assigned a 3.4 percent UI tax rate for a period of two to three years.
-This will depend on when you meet the criteria under Section 982(b) of the California Unemployment Insurance Code (CUIC).
-If you purchased an established business, you have the option of acquiring the previous owner’s UI tax rate (see Purchasing a Business With Employees).
+This will depend on when you meet the criteria under section 982(b) of the California Unemployment Insurance Code (CUIC).
+If you purchased an established business, you have the option of keeping the previous owner’s UI tax rate (refer to Purchasing a Business With Employees).

 California Withholding Schedules